Kota Samarahan: Demographics

-Local government
+Government

 Kota Samarahan Municipal Council was set up in 2016 to administer Kota Samarahan including its surrounding areas such as Asajaya and Sadong Jaya districts.
 Samarahan Divisional Resident Office was built after the Samarahan district was declared a division in 1986.

 Economy activities

 Due to the vast availability of lowlands in the district, Malaysian federal government started Integrated Agricultural Development Area (IADA) in Samarahan since 1986.
 Amongst the crops planted are sweet lime, coconut, oil palm, and pineapple.
 Amongst the cash crops that are planted are: paddy rice, watermelon, sweet corn, and vegetables.
 This programme helps in poverty reduction from 77% in 1986 to 19.5% in 2005 by using poverty line income (PLI) of RM 765 (US$201.3) per month based on Ninth Malaysia Plan in 2006.
 As of 2006, 40% of the average household income in this area was RM 1440.
 Assuming a yearly income growth rate of 3%, all the farmers in the IADA area would come above the PLI by 2022.

 There is a mini industrial estate near Tanjung Bundong village.

 Sarawak Land Consolidation and Rehabilitation Authority (SALCRA) set up its headquarters in Kota Samarahan.

 Kota Samarahan also actively in other economic sectors such as education, healthcare, retail & wholesale business, financial & monetary, Sarawak digital economy sector, green economy sector, online business, social and welfare activities, sports, product innovation activities, and architectural technology.